subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Why we like this, in a nutshell:

-• Enhanced rewards for Stability Pool participants: Those who deposit BOLD into the Stability Pools are rewarded with a share of the interest generated by the specific collateral type, alongside their existing rewards from liquidation events.
+• **Enhanced rewards for Stability Pool participants**: Those who deposit BOLD into the Stability Pools are rewarded with a share of the interest generated by the specific collateral type, alongside their existing rewards from liquidation events.

-• Liquidity incentives for LPs: Liquity V2 provides additional rewards to LPs who provide liquidity to DEX pools that support BOLD.
+• **Liquidity incentives for LPs**: Liquity V2 provides additional rewards to LPs who provide liquidity to DEX pools that support BOLD.
 This creates a more robust liquidity environment for BOLD, making it easier for users to trade and exchange the stablecoin across DeFi platforms.

 # Trove NFTs: What are they?